Voyage of the Zeno brothers: The letters

 Zichmni then builds a fort on Bres and leaves Nicolò in charge of it.
 Nicolò makes a voyage to Greenland and finds a monastery with central heating.
 According to the alternative interpretation cited above, in which the travellers had yet to leave Estlanda, the subsequent destination is in fact Iceland, explaining the presence of geothermal heating and other observations.

 Zichmni receives word that a group of lost fishermen from Frislanda have returned after an absence of over twenty-five years.
-The fishermen describe making landfall in the far west in unknown countries called Estotiland and Drogeo.
+The fishermen describe making landfall in the far west in unknown countries named Estotiland and Drogeo.
 They claim to have encountered strange animals as well as cannibals, from whom they escaped only after teaching the cannibals how to fish.
-Inspired by the tales of the fishermen, Zichmni undertakes a voyage to the west with Antonio in charge of his fleet.
-To the west of Frislanda (see the Zeno map), they encounter a large island called Icaria, which does not exist.
+Inspired by the tales of the fishermen, Zichmni voyages to the west with Antonio in charge of his fleet.
+To the west of Frislanda (see the Zeno map), they encounter a large island named Icaria, which does not exist.

 According to the letters, the inhabitants of Icaria greet them before they can make landfall.
 Only one person among the Icarians is able to speak a language that Zichmni understands.
 The inhabitants state that visitors to the island are not welcome and that they will defend the island to the last man if need be.
 Zichmni sails along the island looking for a place to make landfall, but the inhabitants chase him and Zichmni abandons the effort.

-Sailing west, they make landfall at a promontory called Trin on the southern tip of "Engrouelanda".
+Sailing west, they make landfall at a promontory named Trin on the southern tip of "Engrouelanda".
 Zichmni likes the climate and the soil, but his crew find it inhospitable.
-The sailors return home with Antonio, while Zichmni stays on to explore the area and build a town.
+The sailors return home with Antonio, while Zichmni stays to explore the area and build a town.